Plains, Trains & Immigrants (Grade 7: Social Studies)

 This program covers four distinct groups who defined their place on the Prairies through their faith.
 Shared values and beliefs helped to sustain communities in a tough and demanding physical environment.
 It provided them with a strong connection to ancestors, homelands left behind and fellow believers.

-This program examines the wetlands, as a source of water, food, and recreation for First Nations peoples, explorers and early settlers.
+This day-long program offers outdoor exploration at the Bissett Wetlands and classroom water quality testing at our indoor learning lab.
 Students will learn the interconnected aspects of our environment and be able to put them into a social and scientific context.

 The fur trade was more than jolly voyageurs collecting beaver pelts in their birch bark canoes.
 However, they were essential to this industry.
 Would you have what it takes to become a voyageur?